top of page

 River Pools R24 Fiberglass Pool on a Crane

 A workmanship warranty is the guarantee a pool builder puts behind their own work.
-It typically covers major issues like plumbing leaks or structural settlement or movement of the pool or patio.
+It covers major issues like plumbing leaks or structural settlement or movement of the pool or patio.

 bottom of page